 Deposits.
 We offer a variety of deposit products for both individual and business customers.
-These include demand deposit, interest-bearing demand deposit, savings deposit, health savings, and money market deposit accounts.
-In addition, we offer certificates of deposit with terms ranging from 7 days to 60 months and individual retirement accounts with terms ranging from 12 months to 60 months.
+These include demand deposit, interest-bearing demand deposit, savings deposit, money market, health savings and individual retirement ("IRA") deposit accounts.
+In addition, we offer certificates of deposit with terms ranging from 7 days to 60 months, including IRAs with terms ranging from 12 months to 60 months.